lnfernux/lnfernux.github.io/_posts/2022-09-11-AzureActiveDirectory-GeneralHardening.md

 The general idea of this "series" of posts is to list up some attack paths or scenarios where each post will outline a bunch of attack paths and it's mitigation.
 It will not be the most comprehensive guidance (there are great resources to dig deeper into this than I can provide) and the solutions might not cover your needs completely.
 If you have an idea for improvement or a question, please reach out.

 **Update:**
-*For starters I will try to keep all the hardening I recommend free, but I might mention options or alternatives that are available under different licenses.*
+*For starters I will try to keep all the hardening I recommend in this post free, but I might mention options or alternatives that are available under different licenses.*

 # Azure AD - App registrations